-In Section 2 we review the deterministic and stochastic SEIR models and introduce two parameter estimation approaches.
-In Section 3 the notion of dynamical compensation is explored and its existence in a linearized version of SEIR is observed.
-The relevance to the problem of identifiability of parameters in the full nonlinear SEIR is noted in Section 4.
-In Section 5, the COVID-19 model of [18] is studied.
-A similar obstruction to identifiability caused by dynamical compensation is observed in this model.
+In section 2 we review the deterministic and stochastic SEIR models and introduce two parameter estimation approaches.
+In section 3 the notion of dynamical compensation is explored, and its existence in a linearized version of SEIR is observed.
+Its relevance to the problem of identifiability of parameters in the full nonlinear SEIR is noted in section 4.
+In section 5, the COVID-19 model of [18] is studied.
+An obstruction to identifiability caused by dynamical compensation is also observed in this model.

-103 2.
-Identifying parameters in SEIR.
+2. Identifying parameters in SEIR.